Paying for College — Funding your Future!

 CVAD Continuing Student Scholarships

 Department-Sponsored Scholarships: CVAD grants merit-based scholarships of more than $315,000 annually to deserving undergraduate and graduate CVAD students who are continuing in enrollment from the spring semester to the next fall semester.
 Applications are made available in the fall (after you fill out your new FAFSA on Oct.
 1 of each year) and are typically due on the last day of February each year.
 Read more about it on the Scholarships and Financial Aid and How to Apply web pages.

 Graduate Teaching, Fellowships and Assistantships

-The College of Visual Arts and Design has approximately 100 teaching fellowships and assistantships available each long semester to graduate students who are pursuing a degree in one of our programs and who are interested in teaching or work experience.
+The College of Visual Arts and Design has approximately 100 teaching fellowships and assistantships available each long semester to graduate students pursuing a degree in one of our programs and interested in teaching or work experience.